The Ministry of Internal Affairs Names a Proven Way to Scare Away a Fraudster

 A fraudster is a skilled master of deception.
-They are cunning and technically savvy.
-To scare them away, you need to ask clarifying questions and have your own awareness.
-This was reported by the Department for Combating Illegal Use of Information and Communication Technologies of the Ministry of Internal Affairs of Russia.
+He is cunning and technically savvy.
+To scare him away, you need to ask clarifying questions and have your own awareness.
+This was reported by the Department for Organizing the Fight Against Illegal Use of Information and Communication Technologies of the Ministry of Internal Affairs of Russia.

-Law enforcement officers emphasized that fraudsters look like ordinary people and easily blend into the crowd.
+Law enforcement officers emphasized that fraudsters look like ordinary people and easily blend in with the crowd.
 At the same time, they skillfully play on emotions.
 Often their behavior is aggressive or saccharine, and they know how to create a "false urgency."

 Weaknesses: afraid of clarifying questions and checking information.
-Loses interest if they sense the confidence and awareness of the interlocutor.
+Loses interest if he feels the confidence and awareness of the interlocutor.

 Fraudsters often use hacked accounts and other people's personal data, phishing sites and fake documents, as well as malicious programs for their crimes.